 I am an associate editor for the journal Methods in Ecology and Evolution (2017-).
 As part of my activities, I provided outreach advice to new reviewers who are communicators of English as a second language (https://methodsblog.com/2018/09/11/peer-review-week-2018/).
 I also take part in the sterling work that the journal does in promoting LGBTI+ participation in the STEM disciplines.

 I direct a community outreach program on ‘evolution in society’ to high school students aged 6-18 (5 weekends per year, field trips, and laboratory work) (2019-).
 This program helps to educate scholars on the importance of algae in freshwater systems in the Johannesburg area.
 For more on this project please email the manager at my foundation (durandfoundation at g mail dot com).
 Associated with this is the SANPCC (South African national Phycology Culture Collection for microalgae) www.sanpcc.org.za.
 I initiated this culture collection in 2018 as a repository for the preservation of unicellular algal isolates, teaching, and microalgal research in South Africa.
 I am pleased to say that this has now been fully funded and taken over by Umgeni Water.

 Bioinformatic databases and algorithms

 The Durand Foundation

 For just over five years I ran this foundation in my family name.
 In this time, we have supported the individuals or organizations below, ranging from small prize awards to much larger scholarships.
-The current pandemic has unfortunately put paid to this philanthropic venture.
-I hope to reignite this cause at some stage in the future.
+The COVID pandemic put paid to this philanthropic venture.
 For an example of some of the excellent student work that we supported see Viktor Rademacher's publication in eLife on ventilatory macroevolution in ornithischian dinosaurs here https://elifesciences.org/articles/66036

 Recipients of funds from the Durand Foundation for Evolutionary Biology and Phycology